gaurav-arun/ebay-alerts/README.md

   ```
 - Navigate to the root directory of the project.

-- Override the `environment` variables for the `alerts_celery` service and the `analytics_celery` service in the `docker-compose.yml`. `docker-compose.yml` is available in the root directory of the project.
+- Override the `environment` variables for the `alerts_celery` service and the `analytics_celery` service defined in the `docker-compose.yml` in the root directory of the project.

   > While copy-pasting credentials from eBay or Mailtrap to `docker-compose.yml`, don't forget to remove quotes around them.